 Below you’ll find two tables.
 The first lists the appearances (only as a head coach) for each of the current coaches in the NFL, including their wins and losses.
 The second is a list of all of the NFL head coaches in history who have appeared in two or more Super Bowls.

 What can you say other than what Bill Belichick and the Patriots have done here is impressive.
 He has nine Super Bowl appearances, while the rest of the active NFL head coaches have a combined twelve.
 Most of these coaches should be around for awhile to try and catch up, but it’s a long road ahead.
-You do have to wonder how much longer Belichick will stick around – and if he would do so without Tom Brady as his quarterback.

 *Game result pending.